 Myths About Adoption

 Adoption can be a misunderstood decision.
 There are a lot of myths about what adoption is and how it affects those involved after the child is placed.
-It is important to know the truth about adoption and the process when considering an adoption plan for your child.
+It is important to know the truth about adoption when considering an adoption plan for your child.

 Here are some common myths we hear and the truth behind these myths:

 1. “Once I look into adoption, I can’t go back on my decision.”

 Making an adoption plan is not a decision made lightly or quickly; there are steps to the process.
 At each step, you can reevaluate if adoption is the right decision, all the way up until you sign your voluntary consents.
 In Minnesota, you can’t sign adoption papers until after the child is born, and even then, you have two weeks before they are final.
 Should you choose to parent after exploring adoption, your social worker’s role is to support you no matter what decision you make.
 It’s your choice.

 Making any big decision in life comes with a fear of regret.
 Through the adoption process, you will have time to address your fears and talk through what both parenting and adoption could look like, now and in the future.
 This will help you make a decision you are confident in.
 By choosing the family who will raise your child and how much contact you want with them, you lessen the likelihood of having regrets.
 Although there will be times when you feel grief and loss, you can still look back and know you made the best decision for you and your child.